lemoneering/citros/README.md

 [Wiki]() | [Site]() | [Releases]()

 **CITROS**
-*An audio player OS for STM32 microcontrollers, designed for openness, replication, documentation, and customization.*
+*An audio player OS for STM32 microcontrollers, designed for openness, replication, documentation, and customization.
+Pronounced just like "citrus".*